webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 Message Type is a static value of `0x03`

 #### Channel Type
 Channel Type controls durability/ordering attributes of the channel.
-It may have the following values.
+It may have the following values:

-* **DATA_CHANNEL_RELIABLE (0x00)** - No messages are lost and will arrive in order
+* `DATA_CHANNEL_RELIABLE` (`0x00`) - No messages are lost and will arrive in order
-* **DATA_CHANNEL_RELIABLE_UNORDERED (0x80)** - No messages are lost and may arrive out of order
+* `DATA_CHANNEL_RELIABLE_UNORDERED` (`0x80`) - No messages are lost and may arrive out of order
-* **DATA_CHANNEL_PARTIAL_RELIABLE_REXMIT (0x01)** - Messages may be lost after trying the requested amount of times and will arrive in order
+* `DATA_CHANNEL_PARTIAL_RELIABLE_REXMIT` (`0x01`) - Messages may be lost after trying the requested amount of times and will arrive in order
-* **DATA_CHANNEL_PARTIAL_RELIABLE_REXMIT_UNORDERED (0x81)** - Messages may be lost after trying the requested amount of times and may arrive out of order
+* `DATA_CHANNEL_PARTIAL_RELIABLE_REXMIT_UNORDERED` (`0x81`) - Messages may be lost after trying the requested amount of times and may arrive out of order
-* **DATA_CHANNEL_PARTIAL_RELIABLE_TIMED (0x02)** - Messages may be lost if they don't arrive in the requested amount of time and will arrive in order
+* `DATA_CHANNEL_PARTIAL_RELIABLE_TIMED` (`0x02`) - Messages may be lost if they don't arrive in the requested amount of time and will arrive in order
-* **DATA_CHANNEL_PARTIAL_RELIABLE_TIMED_UNORDERED (0x82)** - Messages may be lost if they don't arrive in the requested amount of time and may arrive out of order
+* `DATA_CHANNEL_PARTIAL_RELIABLE_TIMED_UNORDERED` (`0x82`) - Messages may be lost if they don't arrive in the requested amount of time and may arrive out of order

 #### Priority
 The priority of the data channel.
 Data channels having a higher priority will be scheduled first.
 Large lower-priority user messages will not delay the sending of higher-priority user messages.

 #### Reliability Parameter
-If a data channel is `DATA_CHANNEL_PARTIAL_RELIABLE` this configures the behavior.
+If the data channel type is `DATA_CHANNEL_PARTIAL_RELIABLE`, the suffixes configures the behavior:

-If it is a `REXMIT` this parameter controls how many times the sender will re-send the message before giving up.
+* `REXMIT` - Defines how many times the sender will re-send the message before giving up.

-If it is a `TIMED` this parameter controls how long the sender will re-send the message before giving up.
+* `TIMED` - Defines for how long time (in ms) the sender will re-send the message before giving up.

 #### Label
 The name of the data channel as a UTF-8-encoded string.
 This may be an empty string.

 #### Protocol
 If this is an empty string, the protocol is unspecified.
-If it is a non-empty string, it specifies a protocol registered in the "WebSocket Subprotocol Name Registry"
+If it is a non-empty string, it specifies a protocol registered in the "WebSocket Subprotocol Name Registry", defined in [RFC 6455](https://tools.ietf.org/html/rfc6455#page-61).

 ### DATA_CHANNEL_ACK
 This message is sent by the WebRTC Agent to acknowledge that this data channel has been opened.